AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ## Visualization

-When we want to change something in the legend view, there's almost no difference in usage and editing between the basic chart legend and the stock one.
+When we want to change something in the legend view, there's almost no difference in usage and editing between the basic chart legend and the AnyStock one.
 Let's add a background to our legend, change its size and icons and adjust the legend paginator.

 ```
     // add a background
     legend.background("#E1F5FE");

     // change size in height
     legend.height(35);

     // adjust the paginator
     legend.paginator(true);
     legend.paginator().orientation("right");